The Circus (Take That album)

-The Circus is the fifth studio album by British pop band Take That.
+The Circus is the fifth studio album by English pop band Take That.
 It was released in the United Kingdom on 1 December 2008.
-The album was their second, and also their last, as a four-piece, as founding member Robbie Williams returned for their sixth studio album Progress (2010), before both Williams and Jason Orange departed prior to the release of 2014's III.
+The album was their second, and also their last, as a four-piece, as founding member Robbie Williams returned for their sixth studio album Progress (2010) then left again in 2014 alongside Jason Orange.

 The Circus debuted at number 1 on the UK Albums Chart and was the second best-selling album of 2008 in the UK, selling over 1.5 million copies.
 The album's lead single "Greatest Day" became Take That's eleventh number one.
 Four further singles were released which failed to match the success of "Greatest Day": "Up All Night", "The Garden", "Said It All" and "Hold Up a Light".

 Release

 In the United Kingdom, the album was released on 1 December 2008, when Britney Spears' sixth album, also titled Circus, released on the same day.
 Take That's manager said the album's title choice was a coincidence, and that the band had worked "months in advance" and would not be changing the title.
 He also elaborated: "The boys have worked on this for months, like Britney, and we certainly won't be changing the title", and that "I doubt there will be confusion.
 Fans will either ask for the new record by Take That or Britney Spears".